ras52/bootstrap/stage-1/README.txt

 BOOTSTRAP STAGE 1

-In writing the stage 0 unhex tool, the two most tedious and error-prone tasks were generating valid ELF headers (which entailed keeping track of the size of the .text section and the location of the entry point) and calculating the file offsets used as arguments to various JMP and Jcc statements.
+In writing the stage 0 unhex tool, the two most tedious and error-prone tasks were generating valid ELF headers, which entailed keeping track of the size of the .text section and the location of the entry point, and calculating the file offsets used as arguments to various JMP and Jcc statements.
 These two tasks were particularly prone to introduce errors as the code was modified, perhaps to correct some error found